awesome-archive/awesome-text-summarization/README.md

     * While one of the first steps in many NLP systems is selecting what embeddings to use, they argue that such a step is better left for neural networks to figure out by themselves.
 To that end, they introduce a novel, straightforward yet highly effective method for combining multiple types of word embeddings in a single model, leading to state-of-the-art performance within the same model class on a variety of tasks.
 27. Laura Wendlandt, Jonathan K. Kummerfeld, Rada Mihalcea.
 [Factors Influencing the Surprising Instability of Word Embeddings](https://arxiv.org/abs/1804.09692v1). arXiv:1804.09692, NAACL HLT 2018.
     * They provide empirical evidence for how various factors contribute to the stability of word embeddings, and analyze the effects of stability on downstream tasks.
+28. [magnitude](https://github.com/plasticityai/magnitude) is a feature-packed Python package and vector storage file format for utilizing vector embeddings in machine learning models in a fast, efficient, and simple manner.

 #### Word Representations for Chinese